pippo-java/pippo.github.io/_posts/2015-03-17-templates.md

 For each template engine we expose its configuration.
 For example __Freemarker__ works with `freemarker.template.Configuration` and __Jade__ works with `de.neuland.jade4j.JadeConfiguration`.
-In _Application.init_ you can create a new instance for a discovered template engine or you can modify its configuration.
+In _Application.onInit_ you can create a new instance for a discovered template engine or you can modify its configuration.

 ```java
 public class CrudApplication extends Application {